Nusiq/mcblend/docs/user_manual/tips/index.md

 **3.** Remove the `Principled BSDF` node and replace it with `Image Texture` node (`SHIFT + A` and search "Image Texture").
 Connect the node to material output just like on the image.
-Set interpolation setting to "Closest" and choose your texture under the image setting.
+Set interpolation setting to "Closest", the third setting to "Clip"  and choose your to texture under the image setting.

 ![](../../img/nodes.png)